Workflow Management Guide: How to Manage Your Ecommerce Store

-To benefit from all these services, you can choose to work with an agency that can provide you the exact management services your eCommerce store needs.
-This way you can get rid of the in-house financial spendings and only pay for the support you need to successfully manage your online store.
+To enjoy all these services, you can choose to work with an agency.
+They can provide you the exact management services your eCommerce store needs.
+This way, you can get rid of the in-house financial spending and only pay for the support you need to successfully manage your online store.

 Before contracting an online marketplace management agency or buying tools & extensions to help you manage your online store, you have to analyze what your business needs are.
 Here is a list of factors that can help you decide:

-- The way you choose to manage your eCommerce business depends on your infrastructure, your business model and the goals you have set for long or short terms
+- The way you choose to manage your eCommerce business depends on your infrastructure.
+It also depends on your business model and the goals you have set for long or short terms.

 - Think about how big your catalog is right now and how big you plan to expand it in the future

 - What data you want to be able to control more easily: product data, shipping orders data, order statuses, stock data, and so on.